-This Policy is a legal contract between the subscriber and Medica Health Plans and describes the benefits covered under this Policy and your Schedule of Payments.
+This Policy is a legal contract between the subscriber and Medica and describes the benefits covered under this Policy.
 Medica has issued this Policy in consideration of the application and the payment of the first premium on or before the delivery of this Policy.

-IN WITNESS WHEREOF, Medica's Vice President and General Manager of Individual and Family Business and Senior Vice President and Secretary hereby sign your contract.
+IN WITNESS WHEREOF, Medica's Senior Vice President and General Manager of Individual and Family Business and Senior Vice President and Secretary hereby sign your contract.